catalyst-cloud/catalystcloud-docs/source/contributing.rst

 Git 2.9.0 or above
 ==================

-In order to enable this hook run the following command:
+In order to enable this hook, run the following command:

 .. code-block:: bash